-If you are an individual, see our Calendar of Events for upcoming Vermont Reads programs in your area.
+If you are an individual, check out our Calendar of Events for upcoming Vermont Reads programs in your area.
 If you don’t see any, reach out to your local library or another community organization to let them know their community members want to participate in Vermont Reads.

 Where do I get a book?

 We encourage everyone to read this year’s title!
-Generally, participating organizations leading local Vermont Reads projects to loan books to their community members.
-Keep an eye on our Calendar for events that may involve book loans, and check your local library for lending copies.
-Or, buy a copy from your favorite local bookstore, and when you’re done reading, loan it to a friend or neighbor.
+Generally, participating organizations leading local Vermont Reads projects have multiple books to loan to their community members.
+Keep an eye on our Calendar for events that may involve book loans or check your local library for lending copies.
+You can also buy a copy from your favorite local bookstore.
+When you are done reading this year’s book, loan it to a friend or neighbor!

 My book group wants to read this year’s Vermont Reads title.
 Where do we get copies?

-While book groups alone are not eligible to apply for a Vermont Reads project, but it must include more actions than simply reading the book.
+We encourage Book Clubs to create a Vermont Reads project, but it must include more actions than simply reading the book.
 That said, we’re always pleased to see discussions about this year’s title taking place.
 Contact your local library to see if they have copies to loan, and see our Calendar for Vermont Reads events that your entire book group may be able to participate in.

 My organization is applying to host a project.
 Who should participate in our activities?

 Anyone in your community may choose to take part.
-You may be interested in hosting programs for adults, young adults, middle-school students, or all of the above.
-Vermont Reads books are chosen to appeal to a wide range of people: young and old, strong and fragile readers.
+You may be interested in hosting programs for adults, seniors, young adults, middle-school students, or all of the above.
+Vermont Reads books are chosen to engage a wide range of people in interesting projects and conversations.

 Be sure you know your audience before determining the activity or activities you plan to undertake.
-No matter who they are, involve participants in planning your programs — in the choice of activities, the event details, and the on-site coordination.
-This will help everyone feel invested in the events, and increase participation dramatically.
+It makes for a better experience to involve all participants in planning your programs — in the choice of activities, the event details, and the on-site coordination.
+This will help everyone feel invested in the events and increase participation.

 Do participants keep the books?

-Ideally, participants will come to any related program having read some or all of the book.
-However, with the possible exception of book discussion programs, this should not be a stringent requirement.
-After all, an interesting discussion may be just the thing to get the person to finish reading the book!
+Ideally, participants will come to your program having read some or all of the book.
+However, this should not be a hard and fast requirement.
+An interesting discussion may be just the thing to get the person to start or to finish reading the book!
 Please make every effort to accommodate beginning readers or those needing a reading partner.
 Places to contact for assistance include adult basic education centers, libraries, and schools.

 My organization wants to plan our own events.
 Why do we need to apply with other organizations?

 Vermont Humanities believes in collaboration and that we work better together!
-Vermont Reads projects have the strongest impact when several organizations in a community work together on programming.
+Vermont Reads projects have the strongest impact when several organizations in a community work together.
 A collaborating organization can be one that works closely with you to develop a specific program, or simply an outside venue that helps distribute books or provides event space.
 Not every activity has to involve every collaborating organization, but we encourage cross-promotion whenever possible.
 Collaborations also lead to the maximum number of readers having access to a limited number of books.

 Frequent Vermont Reads partners include libraries, schools, museums or historical societies, and senior centers.
-Traditional venues like these are excellent for activities, but we encourage you to think non-traditionally as well in order to increase your audience.
-Try reaching out to town halls and civic buildings; cafés, coffee shops, and restaurants; retirement communities; city parks and other public-use areas; town pools, beaches, and lakefronts; youth organizations such as the YMCA/YWCA and Boys-and-Girls Club; church function rooms; bookstores; and other local businesses.
+Traditional venues like these are excellent for activities, but we encourage you to work outside of your normal network to increase your audience.
+Try reaching out to town halls and civic buildings; cafés, coffee shops, and restaurants; retirement communities; city parks and other public-use areas; town pools, beaches, and lakefronts; youth organizations or student clubs such as the YMCA/YWCA and Boys-and-Girls Club; faith-based organizations; veterans groups; bookstores; and other local businesses.

-Consider transportation needs when deciding on event locations and arrange for busing or carpools when necessary.
-For some, getting to an out-of-the-way site presents a challenge, so consider central locations with easy access (including access for those with disabilities.
+Consider transportation and other accessibility needs when deciding on event locations and arrange for busing or carpools when necessary.
+For some, getting to an out-of-the-way site presents a challenge, so consider central locations with easy access including access for those with disabilities.
 More information is available on the resource page.